abhijnam/Java-Website/README.md

 4. Open eclipse
 5. To import the DemoApp folder into Eclipse
 6. Go to the Menu bar at the top
-   File < Import < General < Existing Projects into Workspace
+...File < Import < General < Existing Projects into Workspace
 7. To configure the Tomcat Server
 ..*Window < Show View < Servers
 ..*a.
 You will see the servers tab open up at the bottom